-Deferment is considered for accepted students not attending courses who wish to defer or postpone their studies for one year or one semester (one semester is only for the FLE program).
+Deferment is considered for accepted students not attending courses who wish to defer or postpone their studies for one year or one semester (one semester is only for the Foundation Year in Intensive French (FLE) program).

 Deferment is automatically granted for students joining the national service but remains subject to the program offering.
 Students called to join the military service do not need to take the entry test again, provided they enrol as soon as their military service ends.
-Even if the military service ends more than one year after deferment, and regardless of whether the FLE exams has expired or not.